 So, what is true about current coffee habits?

 Despite the far-reaching benefits of this beverage, coffee selection in America is rarely based on making a healthy choice.
-In reality, we prioritize convenience and marketing to drive decision making.
+In reality, we prioritize convenience and marketing to drive decision-making.
 Instant coffee or a quick drive-thru pick-me-up is unlikely to contain the same health benefits as other coffee sources.
 Since poor production practices can compromise the health attributes of coffee, being aware of the source of your coffee purchase can be a critical health choice.
 We encourage you to consciously choose your coffee and make it not just an enjoyable daily ritual, but one that further enhances your health.

 There are many adverse effects and health risks associated with the toxins that are produced when growing, processing, storing and shipping coffee.
 These toxins include: Ochratoxin A, Acrylamide, and Polycyclic Aromatic Hydrocarbons (PAHs), which appear from improper production and sorting of coffee beans and roasting practices.
-On the other hand, some people may have a negative effect from the actual caffeine and particular acids naturally found in coffee.6
+On the other hand, some people may have a negative effect from the actual caffeine and particular acids naturally found in coffee.

-Possible adverse effects from drinking coffee
+Possible adverse effects of drinking coffee